Photography-Utils/photoframer/README.md

 Put all your photos you want to frame in another directory.
 In a terminal, run:
   python kshhhactivate.py path/to/mockupdir path/to/photodir path/to/resultdir
+There is a blunt mode you can use by adding the word blunt as an extra parameter to the previous command.
+This mode will not keep ratio of photos, and fit them into the frame perfectly no matter what.

+Bear in mind, original photos are never modified them being mockup images or your to-be-framed photos.

 You will find the resuling framed photos in your directory path/to/resultdir.
 Enjoy!